lamps-lab/knowledge-gain/voting.md

 For each discovery, complete Step 1 and 2:
 ### Step 1
-- Read each science abstract and science news.
+- Read each science abstract.
 - Answer each question
 ![Step 1.
 Answering each question](./imgs/step1.png)